Updated: Sep 2

-We often face a situation where we are subjected to a fine.
+We often find ourselves in a situation where we are subjected to a fine.
 Generally, getting a fine creates uncertainty and panic in most of us.
 I often get the question that what shall you do if I get an infringement notice?
 In this article, I will discuss the options you have you have if you receive a fine and the consequence of failure to pay one.
+This is to help you to make the right decision on time.

 An infringement notice or fine is a penalty for breaking the law.
 You might have to pay money as a fine if the authorities have reason to believe that you have broken a law.
 The infringement notice will tell you –